What is my tyre size?

 How do I find out my tyre size?

 The easiest way to find your tyre size is by simply looking on the sidewall of the tyre.
-Tyre manufacturers always feature the tyre size on the sidewall of the tyre.
+All tyre manufacturers feature the tyre size on the sidewall.

-Some premium vehicles such as Mercedes however, have different size tyres on the front and back, so you need to ensure that you get the correct tyre size of the specific tyre that you are looking to change.
+Some premium vehicles such as Mercedes, however, have different size tyres on the front and back, so you need to ensure that you get the correct tyre size of the specific tyre that you’re looking to change.

-If you cannot find the tyre size on the sidewall of the tyre, you will find it in the vehicle handbook.
+If you can’t find the tyre size on the sidewall, you’ll find it in the vehicle handbook.

-If you do not have a vehicle handbook or the tyre size isn’t displayed on the tyre sidewall, you can retrieve your tyre size by imputing your vehicle registration into our ‘search by reg’ tyre size look up.
+If you don’t have a vehicle handbook or the tyre size isn’t displayed on the tyre sidewall, you can retrieve your tyre size by imputing your vehicle registration into our?‘search by reg’?tyre size look up.

-Your tyre size will look consists of a series of letters and numbers so it is important to distinguish what these mean.
+Your tyre size consists of a series of letters and numbers, so it is important to distinguish what these mean.

 Width